 In the current Tigray conflict, the prominent sexual violence in Mekele is systematic rape.
 Rape is of many kinds ranging from gang rape, rape in front of family members, and men forced to rape their family members under the threats of violence.
 Moreover, rocks, nails, and other dangerous objects have been moved inside women and men’s bodies, sometimes during sexual assaults, according to health workers.
 This kind of situation causes trauma and humiliation in the community.
 This psychosis forced patients to remain anonymous.
 However, even in a conservative society such as Ethiopia, it is worth acknowledging and encouraging women who take exceptional courage to share the most personal and excruciatingly inclement about their ordeal.
 Until March 25, 2021, five clinics reported more than 500 rape cases in Ethiopia’s Tigray region.
 It is likely too high.

-The implication of the sexual violence on the UN-Resolution 1325
+The Implication of Sexual Violence on the UN-Resolution 1325

 The U.N.
 Security Council Resolution 1325 on women, peace and security (2000) calls all parties to take extraordinary measures to protect women and girls from gender-based violence, particularly rape and other forms of sexual abuse, in situations of armed conflict.
 After months of denials from Ethiopia and Eritrea, the voice of many organizations prompted the Ethiopian Prime minister to admit abuses might have committed.
 Distraught with the situation, Pramila Patten, U.N. special representative of the secretary-general on sexual violence in conflict, on April 14, 2021, asked the U.N. to act at the highest level to apply Resolution 1325 to the crimes in Tigray.
 This means to take sexual violence in Tigray as a war crime and deliver justice accordingly.
 Therefore, prime minister Abiyi Ahmed made a firm promise to hold accountable all the alleged perpetrators of sexual violence in Tigray.
 Not being respectful of anyone, Mr. Abiyi implied his soldiers. in the actual context, humanitarians’ narrow approach to sexual violence not only ignores victims/survivors other than the stereotypical but also frees perpetrators from scrutiny—including the international humanitarian community itself, through whose widespread depoliticization of sexual violence has expunged the connections between gender inequality and violence